ryanwilsond/belte/docs/Belte.md

   $OptimizationRoutine (_collection) {
     if (symbolData.ProbabilityOfMidInsert > 30% || symbolData.AverageElementSize > 4kb)
-      RunTime.ChangeType(_collection, LinkedList<T>);
+      Engine.ChangeType(_collection, LinkedList<T>);
     else if (symbolData.ProbabilityOfMidInsert < 20% || symbolData.AverageElementSize < 1kb)
-      RunTime.ChangeType(_collection, DynamicArray<T>);
+      Engine.ChangeType(_collection, DynamicArray<T>);
   }
 }
 ```

-In the example, a theoretical `List<T>` type is being defined.
-This List implementation contains an internal collection
-that starts as a dynamic array.
-It defines two data fields for the RunTime to collect: a probability
+This List implementation contains an internal collection that starts as a dynamic array.
+It defines two data fields for
-`ProbabilityOfMidInsert` and a size `AverageElementSize`.
-It is also marked as dynamic telling the RunTime and
+the Engine to collect: a probability `ProbabilityOfMidInsert` and a size `AverageElementSize`.
+It is also marked as
-compiler that the true type of the variable may change.
-However, it is a requirement that all types must provide the
+dynamic telling the Engine and compiler that the true type of the variable may change.
+However, it is a requirement that
-same public interface (in the form of public properties and methods) so a pseudo-statically typed system can be
+all types must provide the same public interface (in the form of public properties and methods) so a pseudo-statically
-enforced.
+typed system can be enforced.

-A single Optimization Routine is declared on the field `_collection`, meaning the RunTime and Compiler will only check
+A single Optimization Routine is declared on the field `_collection`, meaning the Engine and Compiler will only check
 the conditions for the routine when changes to the `_collection` field are made, to prevent slowed performance.
 The
-compiler may check any Optimization Routine once to solidify starting types, and the RunTime may check any Optimization
+compiler may check any Optimization Routine once to solidify starting types, and the Engine may check any Optimization
 Routines any number of times while the program is running.

 In the `Insert` method, two database calls are being made.